+In every healthy relationship, couples fight; it is a must.
+The important question is, how to fight in the best interest of the relationship.
 Too often couples destroy their relationships and themselves fighting.
 The intensity can be overwhelming as they’re unable to be reasonable, compromise or fight constructively.
 Thus, they hurt each other, sometimes irreparably.

 Love is a powerful emotion.
 It complicates life while having the potential to be a central source of joy.
 When people form relationships they create emotional bonds and mutual dependence ties.
 We underestimate just how important these attachments are until they’re threatened.

 As a result, love relationship has become the central emotional relationship in most people’s lives.
-More than having a financial success and satisfying career, what people want most in life is a satisfying love relationship, a soul-mate.
+More than having financial success and a satisfying career, what people want most in life is a satisfying love relationship, a soul-mate.
 Our culture glorifies romantic love.

 We’re saturated with images of romantic love.
 It’s in all the movies, TV shows and music.
 If your single, it’s often the question you’re most asked; “who are you dating?”
 “How’s your love life?”
 Consequently, being in a couple is idealized.
 This leads romantic bonds to become especially important.